 - Write down the behaviors in the form of behavior goals using the SMART-ER Goal Setting method outlined in step 3.

-Step 3: The SMART-ER Method for Personal Trainer Goal Setting
+Step 3: The SMART-ER Method for Identifying Personal Training Goals

-Standard goal setting methods encourage Specific, Measurable, Achievable, Relevant/reward-based, and Time-defined statements.
+Standard goal-setting methods encourage Specific, Measurable, Achievable, Reward-based, and Time-defined statements.
 However, I encourage you to take it one step further – make the goal SMART-ER.
 In other words, let’s also consider the External Resources needed to support the desired outcome.

 - Brainstorm places, people, products, and practices that can provide support toward goal achievement